-To support this goal, the EPA has undertaken an international review of the existing environmental management framework for salmonid farming with a focus on how the Tasmanian environmental management framework compares with other international jurisdictions.
-The findings of the draft review provided the basis for the first Tasmanian Salmon Industry Scorecard, benchmarking the industry against current international practice for environmental monitoring.
+In support of this goal, the EPA undertook a review of international environmental management frameworks for salmonid farming with a focus on how the Tasmanian environmental management framework compares with international jurisdictions.
+The findings of the review provided the basis for the first Tasmanian Salmon Industry Scorecard, comparing the industry against current international practice for environmental monitoring.

 International Review of BEMPs

 To further support the Tasmanian Government's goal, the EPA commissioned reviews of the current Broadscale Environmental Monitoring Programs (BEMPs) operating in the D'Entrecasteaux Channel and Huon River, Storm Bay and Macquarie Harbour.
-The comprehensive reviews are being undertaken by Professors Kenny Black and Paul Tett, from the Scottish Association of Marine Sciences in the UK.
-Both Professors Black and Tett are world-leading experts on the Environmental Interactions of Aquaculture.
+The comprehensive reviews have been undertaken by Professors Kenny Black and Paul Tett, from the Scottish Association of Marine Sciences in the UK.
+Both Professors Black and Tett are world-leading experts on the environmental interactions of aquaculture.

 For more information see the International Review of BEMPs page.